 Google helped create a world brimming with digital distractions for people spending more of their lives tethered to the internet.

 Google announced on Wednesday that it's selling a prototype of the glasses to US computer programmers attending a three-day conference that ends on Friday.
+Developers willing to pay $1 500 for a pair of the glasses will receive them early next year.

 The company is counting on the programmers to suggest improvements and build applications that will make the glasses even more useful.